-In line with the school's assessment policies teachers are expected to take responsibility for the regular assessment of RE, using differentiated success criteria (paddling, snorkelling and diving), scaffolding and challenging children as appropriate.
-KS1 and KS2 teachers will provide the RE Subject Leader with a brief summary of children's attainment at the end of each unit (See appendix 2) with a list of children working at each level.
+In line with the school's Assessment Policies teachers are expected to take responsibility for the regular assessment of RE, adapting lessons to suit the needs of all learners, scaffolding and challenging children as appropriate.
+Teachers - particularly noting the children excelling and those needing extra support, note weekly assessment records.
+KS1 and KS2 teachers record a summative judgement for RE on pupil asset three times a year.
 RE will be formally reported on to parents at the end of the school year.

+In RE, teachers assess children against the 'Primary Assessment Criteria' in the Cambridgeshire Agreed Syllabus.
 Throughout each unit, teachers build up a detailed picture of the knowledge, understanding and skills of each child.
 There are many opportunities throughout each unit for children to express their ideas verbally and in writing, as well as in more creative ways.
-Each assessment statement is broken down into differentiated assessment questions to analyse pupil progress.
+Each assessment statement is broken down into assessment questions to analyse pupil progress.
 These are called 'quick quizzes' and are based on a simple interpretation of Bloom's Taxonomy.